adelphi-ed-tech/au-courses/courses/open-ed.md

 Keywords

-:   open education, deschooling, OER, free culture, networked learning, peer-to-peer learning, p2p learning, open source education, hacking education, peer production
+:   open education, deschooling, OER, free culture, networked learning, peer-to-peer learning, p2p learning, open source education, hacking education, peer production, MOOC

 Description

 :   Open education combines practices from Free Software development with (radically) student-centered pedagogy.
-In open education, free learning resources are developed collaboratively using the global internet, and tailored locally to the specific needs of learners.
-Students in this course study the underlying principles of open education and participate in online projects developing open education resources.
+In open education, free learning resources are developed collaboratively using the global internet, tailored locally to the specific needs of learners, and studied collaboratively.
+Students in this course consider the underlying principles of open education: why it works, when it fails, how it relates to "traditional" education, and what we want it to look like.

 ------------------------------------------------------------------------